lastguemamusa01/grokking-low-level-design/OOPBasic/src/main/vendingMachine/README.md

 ![img.png](img.png)

+R2: The vending machine can be in one of these three states:

+There is no money inserted into the machine.

+Money is inserted into the machine.

+The machine gives out the product.

 According to the implementation of the State design pattern, all functions will be available in each state.
 However, it is not necessary that every function has a meaningful definition for that particular state.

 Product